illantalex/bme280-driver/README.md

 # BME280

-A Linux device driver written for the Bosch BME280
+A Linux device driver for the Bosch BME280 using the I2C protocol, written in C.

 ## Setup on Raspberry Pi